Viruses that can lead to cancer

 - Organ transplants from an HIV-infected person (donors are now tested for HIV)

 HIV infects and destroys white blood cells known as helper T-cells, which weakens the body’s immune system.
-When the body is less able to fight off infections, other viruses such as HPV may be able to cause more damage to the cells.
-This damage may trigger cancer.
+This might let some other viruses, such as HPV, thrive, which might lead to cancer.

 Many scientists believe that the immune system is also important in attacking and destroying newly formed cancer cells.
-So a weak immune system might let new cancer cells survive long enough to grow into a serious, life-threatening tumor.
+A weak immune system might let new cancer cells survive long enough to grow into a serious, life-threatening tumor.

 Other types of cancer that may be more likely to develop in people with HIV infection include: